Aarception/Mo-information-security-portfolio/README.md

 Moral of the story: You were the main opportunity.

-- Frugality breeds SCARCITY, reduction, limitation, decline;
+- Frugality breeds SCARCITY, reduction, limitation, minimization.
-- Fecundity is PROSPERITY, production, expansion, growth!!
+- Fecundity is PROSPERITY, production, expansion, maximization!!

 Reality: